#1 Student Loan Lawyer

 Parent PLUS Loans don’t go away when you retire.
 You’ll need to keep making payments — even as your income decreases.
 If you can’t afford to make the monthly payments, switch to the income-contingent repayment.
 ICR ties your payment amount to your income and can yield a $0 bill when the only money you get comes from Social Security benefits.
 After two decades of payments, whatever balance you’re still carrying is written off.
 Read more about Parent Plus Loan forgiveness and retirement.

 Trouble with your PLUS loan?
 Reach out.

-If you want to go over your options, schedule a free 10-minute phone call with me.
+If you want to go over your options, schedule a call with me.
 I’ve got years of experience helping people like you with their student loans.

 Reach out.
 I can help you rethink or repay your Parent Plus Loan in a way that works for you and your family.

 UP NEXT: Can’t Pay Parent PLUS Loan? — Here Are Your Options